martinvonz/jj/docs/git-comparison.md

   to an intermediate commit between `HEAD` and the working copy, so workflows that depend on it can be modeled using proper commits instead.
 Jujutsu has excellent support for moving changes between commits.
 [Details](#the-index).
-* **No need for bookmark names (but they are supported).** Git lets you check out a commit without attaching a bookmark.
+* **No need for branch names (but they are supported as [bookmarks](glossary.md#bookmark)).** Git lets you check out a commit without attaching a branch to it.
 It calls this state "detached HEAD".
-This is the normal state in Jujutsu (there's actually no way -- yet, at least -- to have an active bookmark).
+This is the normal state in Jujutsu (there's actually no way -- yet, at least -- to have an active branch/bookmark).
 However, Jujutsu keeps track of all visible heads (leaves) of the commit graph, so the commits won't get lost or garbage-collected.
-* **No current bookmark.** Git lets you check out a bookmark, making it the 'current bookmark', and new commits will automatically update the bookmark.
+* **No current branch.** Git lets you check out a branch, making it the 'current branch', and new commits will automatically update the branch.
 This is necessary in Git because Git might otherwise lose track of the new commits.

-  Jujutsu does not have a 'current bookmark'; instead, you update bookmarks manually.
+    Jujutsu does not have a corresponding concept of a 'current bookmark';
+  instead, you update bookmarks manually.
 For example, if you start work on top of a commit with a bookmark, new commits are created on top of the bookmark, then you issue a later command to update the bookmark.
 * **Conflicts can be committed.** No commands fail because of merge conflicts.
   The conflicts are instead recorded in commits and you can resolve them later.
   [Details](conflicts.md).